 The law usually limits the scope of liability based upon the foreseeability of the type of the harm and the manner of the harm, but not the extent of the harm.
 In this section, we'll explain the distinctions.

 Unforeseeable Type of Harm.
 A person who causes injury to another is not liable if the type of harm does not foreseeably flow from the negligent act.

 For example, if Damon drops a glass bottle on the floor and does not clean it up, Damon would be liable for the injuries caused to anyone who cut themselves on the glass.
 However, if a freak fire is somehow caused by sunlight that is magnified through the broken glass, it is arguable that Damon would not be liable for injuries caused by the fire because they are not a foreseeable type of harm that would flow from the negligent act.
 In other words, a fire is not a foreseeable result that might stem from leaving shards of glass on the ground.

-For example, if David left a candle burning in his apartment while he was at work, and, subsequently, a burglar broke into his apartment and knocked the candle over, burning down the entire building, David would likely not be liable for injuries sustained because the burglar was an unforeseeable, superseding cause.
-In reality, the issue would be argued by both sides of the case -- the people who suffered losses from the fire arguing that the burglar's presence was foreseeable, and David arguing that it was not.
+For example, if Daniel left a candle burning in his apartment while he was at work, and, subsequently, a burglar broke into his apartment and knocked the candle over, burning down the entire building, Daniel would likely not be liable for injuries sustained because the burglar was an unforeseeable, superseding cause.
+In reality, the issue would be argued by both sides of the case—the people who suffered losses from the fire arguing that the burglar's presence was foreseeable, and Daniel arguing that it was not.

 Other examples of superseding causes that are usually deemed unforeseeable: